mclevey/CV/cv_mclevey.md

 ## Manuscripts Close to Submission

-\ind John McLevey, Alexander Graham, and Pierson Browne.
+\ind John McLevey, *Alexander Graham*, and *Pierson Browne*.
 "Network Structure and the 'Chain of Trust' in Free/Libre Open Source Software Development: The Case of Linux."

-\ind John McLevey, Alexander Graham, Reid McIlroy-Young, and Kathryn S. Plaisance.
+\ind John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, and Kathryn S. Plaisance.
 "Is there a citation penalty for scientifically relevant philosophy of science?"

 <!-- \ind John McLevey.
 "Interdisciplinarity and Intellectual Backbones in the Social Sciences: A Multi-National Comparison." *In Progress*   -->